sbt/sbt-jupiter-interface/README.md

 An implementation of [SBT's test interface](https://github.com/sbt/test-interface) for [JUnit Jupiter](http://junit.org/junit5).
 This allows you to run JUnit 5 tests from [SBT](http://www.scala-sbt.org/).

 The code is split into a runtime library `jupiter-interface` and an SBT plugin `sbt-jupiter-interface`.
 The runtime library is written in pure Java and does all the heavy lifting like collecting and running tests.
-The SBT plugin makes the runtime library available to the SBT build by adding it to `sbt.Keys.testFrameworks` and as project `test dependency`.
+The SBT plugin makes the runtime library available to the SBT build by adding it to `sbt.Keys.testFrameworks`.
 It also overwrites `sbt.Keys.detectTests` with a custom task that uses JUnits discovery mechanism to collect available tests.
 This step is necessary since SBT is currently not capable of detecting package private test classes.

 ## Usage